-- Supports the SDIV and UDIV instructions. - Supports bit-banding to enable atomic accesses to single bit values. - Uses interrupt intrinsics to generate CPSIE or CPSID instructions that change the current preemption priority (see the following table).
-For example, when you use a \\disable\irq intrinsic, the compiler generates a CPSID i instruction, which sets PRIMASK to 1.
+- Supports the SDIV and UDIV instructions. - Cortex-M3 and Cortex-M4 processors support bit-banding to enable atomic accesses to single bit values. - Uses interrupt intrinsics to generate CPSIE or CPSID instructions that change the current pre-emption priority (see the following table).
+For example, when you use a disable_irq intrinsic, the compiler generates a CPSID i instruction, which sets PRIMASK to 1.
 This raises the execution priority to 0 and prevents exceptions with a configurable priority from entering.
 The following table shows interrupt intrinsics.